00004707/Unreal/source/Editor/Actor Actions/Common.rst

 .. figure:: Common/images/37.webp
     :align: center

-Once editor is in Play or Simulate state, selected actor will unhide/hide.
+Once editor is in Play or Simulate state, selected actor will toggle it's hide state.

 |
 Show all at startup